Stay up to date with Oakwood! Join our Oakwood mailing list!

 Due to the lack of pulse to tone converters, only rotary telephones will be allowed for dialing although customer-owned TouchTone telephones may be used to navigate IVR menus.
 There will be no additional charge for extra telephones on your line.

 Each house will have two copper pairs run to it — one connected to an electromechanical switch and used for voice calls and one connected directly to the No. 1 DSS.
 This second line is specifically designed for use with modems, so that inter-computer communication does not impede the ability to make and receive telephone calls.
-Since a copper pair supports two lines, this means that with the basic wiring configuration installed when a house is built, the ability to have 2 voice lines and 2 modem lines already exists.
+Since each house will come equipped with two 4-wire pairs (a 4-pair drop), this means that with the basic wiring configuration installed when a house is built, the ability to have 2 voice lines and 2 modem lines already exists.
 Further lines will require additional drops by the telephone company.
 By default, only 1 line is provisioned on each pair.
 While local calls on both pairs are free, the data pair is only designed for use with modems and is not designed for use with telephone sets.
 The long-distance plan that applies to the data pair is the same plan that applies to the voice pair.

 The charge for the data pair will be $1 per month for residents who already have an analog pair for voice (i.e. it functions as a bundled services).
 A phone number is assigned to each data line so that modems can be called back (i.e. modems can receive incoming calls) from other modems in Oakwood and the "outside world".